 But as tech increases productivity, we want everyone to get richer, with higher wages, less time at work and more time with their families.

 And if even half of the promised productivity gains from the tech revolution are true, then we can afford to make it happen.

-That’s why the TUC is now calling for a four-day working week this century, with decent pay for everyone.
+That’s why the TUC is now calling for a four-day working week, with decent pay for everyone.